Skip to main content

 DACS organised a panel to discuss the wide-reaching impact of new technologies on artistic practice and how we experience art.

-The event took place at Shoreditch Arts Club on 25 June, 2024, in partnership with ArtReview, in partnership with ArtReview, as part of our 40th-anniversary events programme.
-A recording of the panel will be available soon.
+The event took place at Shoreditch Arts Club on 25 June, 2024, in partnership with ArtReview, as part of our 40th-anniversary events programme.

 View the recording of the event below: